Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.76).
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.73).

-- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (182 total, 1.4 per game).

-- Cruz makes his first start of the season for the Reds.

-- The 33-year-old right-hander pitched in relief in his last outing this season, one of 46 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.